-Despite decades of research, no drug or therapy has been developed that can cure ALS.
-The disease remains progressive – and life threatening.
-Yet scientists have made great strides in their understanding of amyotrophic lateral sclerosis causes.
-And in laboratories all over the world, they are investigating potential new treatments that might one day transform the outlook for people living with this disease.
+Despite decades of research, no drug or therapy can cure amyotrophic lateral sclerosis (ALS).
+The disease remains progressive and life-threatening.
+Yet scientists are making strides in understanding of ALS causes.
+In laboratories all over the world, they are investigating potential new treatments that might one day transform the outlook for people living with this disease.

-Here are a few recent highlights of research efforts into ALS.
+Here are highlights of ongoing research efforts into ALS.

 Christopher Nystuen, MD, MBA and Janet O'Dell, RN